The rPACI package

 based on a naive Bayes classifier, was proposed later, and tested with a

-different database, in Castro-Luna,
+different database, in Castro-Luna et al.

-all indices demonstrated a good sensitivity for the detection of
+(2020).
+In these papers, all indices demonstrated a good

-keratoconus, a corneal disease.
+sensitivity for the detection of keratoconus, a corneal disease.

 The purpose of this vignette is to explain the mathematical